Search our archive

 by Yvonne Hellin-Hobbs | Bishopsteignton Players, Oral Histories

-A transcription and sound recording of an interview with Sheila Robbins, one of the originators of the Bishopsteignton Players, where she talks about how the Players started in the 1960s
+A transcription and sound recording of an interview with Sheila Robbins, one of the originators of the Bishopsteignton Players, where she talks about how the Players started at a meeting at Radway House in 1959.
+See also The Bishopsteignton Players: How it all Began.

 In 2021 Yvonne Hellin Hobbs interviewed Sheila Robbins about the early days of the Bishopsteignton Players, showing her the photographs and press reviews that Sheila had collected in a scrapbook back in the 1960s, which resideds in the Bishopsteignton Heritage Archive.
 This is the recording and transcription of that interview.